-The Chief Executive's section has an anticipated underspend of £144k, primarily due to staff being seconded to other sections along with an underspend on supplies and services.
+The Chief Executive's section has an anticipated underspend of £136k, primarily due to staff being seconded to other sections.

-There is an expected £326k overspend in the People Management section.
-This consists of an £83k overspend in People Services HR on agency staff costs, to deal with the backlog in recruitment.
-There is also an overspend of £80k in payroll, due to past year efficiencies not yet being met.
-Employee Wellbeing is £11k overspent due to a shortfall on budgeted external SLA income.
+There is an expected £297k overspend in the People Management section.
+This consists of an £84k overspend in People Services HR on agency staff costs, to deal with the backlog in recruitment along with unachieved prior year efficiencies.
+There is also an overspend of £58k in payroll, due to past year efficiencies not yet being met.
+Employee Wellbeing is £21k overspent due to a shortfall on budgeted external SLA income as a result of a prior year efficiencies not currently being achieved.
 There is an anticipated overspend of £66k on Agile working due to an unfunded post.
-There is an overspend of £106k in Organisational Development due to an unfunded post (£47k), a one off cost for Investors in People Assessment (£26k) and a training efficiency target (£33k) not currently being met.
+There is an overspend of £81k in Organisational Development due to an unfunded post, a one off cost for Investors in People Assessment (£26k) and a training efficiency target (£33k) not currently being met.
 This is offset by an underspend on DBS, due to fewer checks being undertaken than budgeted for.

-The ICT & Corporate Policy section are reporting a £90k underspend, largely due to part year vacant posts within the division.
+The ICT & Corporate Policy section are reporting a £34k underspend, largely due to part year vacant posts within the division.
 These have now been filled or are due to be filled imminently.

-Admin and Law are showing an underspend of £244k.
-Members pay and travelling are underspent by £142k, and there is an additional £26k of income for work undertaken on behalf of the HRA.
-There is also additional income for DSU from external work of £29k along with a £20k saving on supplies and services.
-Legal services are expecting to be underspent by £35k due to vacancies that are being filled imminently.
+Admin and Law are showing an underspend of £261k.
+Members pay and travelling are underspent by £161k, and there is an additional £26k of income for work undertaken on behalf of the HRA.
+There is also additional income for DSU from external work of £30k along with a £18k saving on supplies and services.
+Legal services are expecting to be underspent by £36k due to vacancies that are being filled imminently.
 Central Mailing is also underspent by £23k due to a saving on franking machine leasing costs.
-There are also other small underspends on supplies and services within the division This is offset by an overspend on Land Charges of £35k due to a reduction in income, following a fall in demand for the service.
+There are also other small underspends on supplies and services within the division This is offset by an overspend on Land Charges of £36k due to a reduction in income, following a fall in demand for the service.

-The Marketing and Media section are anticipating a £259k net underspend, made up of an overspend of £161k within Marketing and Media on salary costs, pending a staffing review within the whole division (2019/20 saving proposal), and also a loss of income streams from external partners such as ERW.
-This is offset by an underspend on staffing costs in the Customer Services Centres, Translation Unit and Yr Hwb.
+The Marketing and Media section are anticipating a £345k net underspend, made up of an overspend of £160k within Marketing and Media on salary costs, pending a staffing review within the whole division (2019/20 saving proposal), and also a loss of income streams from external partners such as ERW.
+This is offset by an underspend on staffing costs in the Customer Services Centres, Translation Unit, Marketing & Tourism Development and Yr Hwb.
 These will all form part of the divisional staffing review.

-Statutory Services are reporting an underspend of £151k.
-This is made up of a saving on vacant posts of £45k following a team review along with a £104k underspend on Registrars largely due to income generated above the budgeted figure.
+Statutory Services are reporting an underspend of $\pounds$ 70k.
+This is made up of a saving on vacant posts of $\pounds$ 42k following a team review along with a $\pounds$ 64k underspend on Registrars largely due to income generated above the budgeted figure.
+This is offset by an overspend on Coroners of $\pounds$ 37k, due to a one off case costing $\pounds$ 20k and large increases in mortuary and post-mortem fees, in line with other local authorities.

-The Regeneration division is anticipating a £74k underspend for the year.
-This is made up of an overspend of £46k due to a loss of income on farms as no scope to increase tenancy agreements currently.
+The Regeneration division is anticipating a £19k overspend for the year.
+This is made up of an overspend of £57k due to a loss of income on farms as no scope to increase tenancy agreements currently, along with an overspend of £41k due to cessation of staff time recharged to projects.